Zqysl/TypeFX.js/README.md

 # TypeFX.js

-A modern typewriter effect in plain JavaScript: type, erase, select – almost anything you’d do on a keyboard.
+A modern typewriter effect library in plain JavaScript: type, erase, select – almost anything you’d do on a keyboard.

 ![](example.gif)